fizwidget/fizwidget.github.io/source/_posts/2014-07-25-python-or-ruby.markdown

     # Admittedly this one isn't very Pythonic, but it does work.
 ```

-Ruby doesn't allow these shenanigans, so the equivalent code is much more explicit:
+Ruby doesn't allow these shenanigans, so the equivalent code has to be much more explicit:

 ``` ruby
 if some_sequence.empty?